Small Business Bankruptcy Attorney Connecticut

 With all 3 chapters, you will have to attend the 341 meeting of the creditors which is a brief hearing as to the authenticity of the information you files regarding your particular case.

-As your attorneys, we discuss your situation to help you decide which makes the most sense for you, whether it is bankruptcy or a negotiated settlement.
+As your attorneys, we discuss your situation to help you decide which makes the most sense for you.
+Whether it is bankruptcy or a negotiated settlement, we provide the best options for you.

 We can help you take care of the following kinds of business debts: